badock/shoppycloud/README.md

 There is a proof of concept of this project that is now running: two applications are running: app1 and app2.

-Please had the following lines in you /etc/hosts file:
+Please add the following lines in you /etc/hosts file:

 ```bash
 127.0.0.1       app1.shoppycloud.com